ailouislu/books-springboot-react/README.md

 # books-springboot-react

-An online books system, implemented using springboot, H2, and JPA as the backend, react and react-bootstrap as the front end.
+An online books system, implemented using spring boot, H2, and JPA as the backend, react and react-bootstrap as the front end.
 Contains functions such as books and authors.
 The system uses many reusable components to improve the reusability of the project.

 ![](books-react-bootstrap/src/images/books.gif)